MayFu2025/unit2_project/README.md

 ## Problem definition
 As winter arrives, the residents of Room 20C of the house R4-Up have reported waking up to sore throats and cold-like symptoms in the mornings.
 They suspect that the main reason for this is either the temperature or humidity of the room, but they still believe that there is a possibility for other factors to be at play as well.
 If they can be sure the reason for their suffering is the temperature, the residents can collectively decide to turn up the heater in their room.
 Similarly, if they can be sure that the humidity is to blame, together they will invest in a humidifier (or dehumidifier) for their room.

-Room 20C is asking for a way to record the temperature and humidity of the room, to be able to look back and review if they can conclude that one or both are contributing to their sufferings in the morning.
+Room 20C is asking for a way to record the temperature and humidity of the room, to be able to look back and review if they can conclude that one or both factors are contributing to their sufferings in the morning.

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and analyzes the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequate precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more elaborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this application the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
 In addition to the low cost of the Arduino (< 6USD), this device is programmable and expandable[^1].
 Other alternatives include different versions of the original Arduino but their size and price make them a less adequate solution.